Go to content

 If you choose to leave or enter the EU via another entry country then there is the likelihood that you will have problems explaining who you are, what you are doing and whether the residency card that you are showing them is genuine or not since most people Including immigration officials have never seen one.

 I have tended to advise over the years that people should print out the French and Spanish copy of the special accord, which links you can find below.
 When you are questioned at least you have the reference to the legal document which exempts you from the Schengen 90 day rule.
+This is because so few Immigration officials and others have no idea of Andorra let alone the agreement.

 Any non-resident who is visiting Andorra for any length of time should try and get a stamp out when leaving Spain into Andorra or France into Andorra.
 And then when you are leaving Andorra into Spain or France you should get a stamp to be stamped back in.
+This will all change with EES/ETIAS when there are no external "EU"borders of Andorra and it will be treated as part of the EU but not part of Schengen !!?

 I advise you now to go to the links below and get those copies of the legal agreement printed and either carry in the car with you or in your hand luggage.